OSGConnect/tutorial-osg-locations/README.md

 Now to create a submit file that will run in the OSG!

 1. Use the tutorial command to download the job submission files: `tutorial osg-locations`.
-2. Change into the `osg-locations` directory with `cd osg-locations`.
+2. Change into the `tutorial-osg-locations` directory with `cd tutorial-osg-locations`.

 ## Hostname fetching code